grian32/gini/README.md

 INI.parse(inistring);
 ```

-Which will return an object like:
+Which will return an object:
 ```ts
 {
     section1: {